 There are a lot of movies that give interesting glimpses of cities, but never go beyond the main plot and protagonists.
-So, here is a list of travel films that will inspire one to Globe-trot.
-These films are chosen from around the world because Traveling is never limited to exploring your city, state or country.
+So, here is a list of travel films that will inspire you to globe-trot.
+These films are chosen from around the world because traveling is never limited to exploring your city, state or country.

-Research Note: As I delved deeper into research, I watched not just English and Hindi films but movies from around the world.
-Few films on the list may need to be watched with subtitles; But if you understand the language of travel, backpacking and road expeditions, this will thrill more than hinder.
+As I delved deeper into research, I watched not just English and Hindi films but movies from around the world.
+Few films on the list may need to be watched with subtitles, but if you understand the language of travel, backpacking and road expeditions, this will thrill more than hinder.

 The list is in no particular order.
 But the patriotic in me has placed Indian films first 🙂

 - 6 Before Sunrise (1995) and Before Sunset (2004)

 - 7 Lost In Translation

 - 8 To Rome With Love

 - 9 The Darjeeling Limited

 - 10 Motorcycle Diaries (Spanish)